shred/yami/README.md

   Unfortunately not.
 I have already sold the last stock of YAMI many years ago.
 I also don't have any PCBs left.

-* _I have no way to flash a PIC processor.
-Can I purchase a preprogrammed PIC processor from you?_
+* _What happens if I accidentally use the Atari ST version on an Amiga (or vice versa)?_

-  Sadly no, as I also don't have a PIC programmer any more.
+  Mouse movements will be uncontrollable, but besides that, it won't damage your hardware.

-* _What happens if I use the Atari ST version on an Amiga (or vice versa)?_
+* _The Mouse Wheel is not working properly on my Amiga.
+Why?_

-  The mouse will behave erratic when moved, but it won't damage your hardware.
+  Make sure you have _YamiCX_ installed and running.
+It converts mouse wheel movements to the proper system events.
+Also keep in mind that AmigaOS has never been designed for mouse wheels.
+Only a few programs make actual use for it.

 * _Is there also a keyboard interface?_